 The 'Advanced Text' tools let you access true type or open type fonts on your PC to create text outlines for your design.
 In addition, the software comes with a selection of specialist single stroke / stick engraving fonts for efficient machining when making things like badges or small signs.

 When creating text you are able to see live feedback of the text that you create and edit.
 The text can be controlled using automatic sizing and layout options.

 Data can be imported from a huge range of other design programs using a variety of industry standard file formats.
-These include DXF, EPS, AI as well as PDF files (if they contain vector data).
+These include DXF, EPS, AI, SVG and SKP (SketchUp) as well as PDF files.
 Once imported, the program has a wide range of tools to make working with this data as efficient as possible.

 A very important set of tools are those used to identify duplicate vectors and identify and rejoin open vectors.
-These tool can save an enormous amount of time when working with poor quality data in getting it ready to machine.
+These tools can save an great deal of time when working with poor quality data to get it ready to machine.

-As well as importing data from other programs the software also offers the ability to export your data in either DXF, EPS or AI file formats.
-This feature is very important if you need to share data with your customer in order that they can use it to plan a layout or installation.
+As well as importing vectors from other programs the software also offers the ability to export your data in either DXF, EPS or AI file formats.
+This feature is very important if you need to share data with a customer in order that they can use it to plan a layout or installation.